canalplus/rx-player/doc/api/metaplaylist.md

     versions could have a breaking change (as it is in that case considered an experimental format).

+    At the moment, there is only one version the version `"0.1"`.
+Thus, this is what you have to set in your JSON if you integrate this specification.

   - dynamic (`boolean`|`undefined`): If `true`, the MetaPlaylist file is not finished, and might need to be updated.
 If `false`, the MetaPlaylist could still need to be updated but its current content indicates a finished